-Tonio finds out that sending money through the money transfer service will his money to France quicker, and save him almost 15 EUR per month (over 170 EUR in a year).Back to top
+Guy finds out that sending money through the specialist money transfer service will not only send his money to France quicker, but it will also save him 33 EUR per month, which is over 396 EUR in a year.

-There are a number of things to consider when transferring money from Australia to France as you can see from Tonio’s example.
-To ensure that you are getting the service you want at the best value look closely at the following:
+There are a number of things to consider when transferring money from Canada to France.
+To ensure that you are getting the service you want at the best value, look closely at the following factors:

 - Exchange rate.
 Exchange rates will fluctuate with the market, so this is something you will need to look at frequently.
-Always apply it to a larger Australian Dollar amount to see the true difference in value.
+Apply the exchange rate to a larger amount of Canadian dollars to see the true difference in value.
 While some companies may offer much more competitive exchange rates, you must be wary of any high fees hidden inside the offer.

 - Transfer options.
-Banks can offers the convenience of completing the transfer online, while some transfer companies require you to go into their office.
+Banks and some transfer companies offer the convenience of completing an international transfer online, while some transfer companies require you to go into their office.
 For example, you must visit a MoneyGram branch in Canada to send money.

 Choose the right transfer option to France depending on your situation

-With the Euro being a highly recognised currency, you are going to find a few options available when choosing a money transfer company:
+With the Euro being a highly recognized currency, you are going to find a few options available when choosing a money transfer company:

 - WorldRemit.
-WorldRemit allows you to transfer money to a bank account in France.
+WorldRemit allows you to transfer money online to a bank account in France.
 Offering some of the lowest fees around, WorldRemit also provide customers with competitive exchange rates.

 - Western Union and MoneyGram.
-Both of these providers give you the option to send money and have it available as a cash pick up.
+Both of these providers give you the option to send money between Canada and France and have it available for cash pick up.

 - Travelex.
-If you’re sending a minimum of $500 AUD you can use Travelex to send money to France.
+If you’re sending a minimum of $500, you can use Travelex to send money to France.
 They have a $15 (or equivalent) fee for transfers under $10,000, with transfers above this being free.

-Use our comparison table to find out what options you have when transferring money to FranceBack to top
+Use our comparison table to find out what options you have when transferring money to France.

 Get your hands on emergency cash in France

-France is one of the most visited countries in the world, including approximately 100,000 Australians annually.
-If you are travelling in France and are robbed of your cash, you have a few ways of replacing at least a portion of it for the rest of your trip:
+France is one of the most visited countries in the world.
+If you are travelling in France and are robbed of your cash, you have a few ways of replacing at least a portion of it for the rest of your trip.
+These ways include:

 - Emergency cash from your credit card.
-A credit card may have an international travel insurance that will cover you for lost cash while traveling abroad.
+One of your credit cards may have international travel insurance that will cover you for lost cash while traveling overseas.
 They will make arrangements for you to receive money at a local bank or pick up location.

 Cash pickup locations in France